information-sign

 ?Letty : { t: PicnicTask // [.soup, .bread].contains t }

-This is subtyping, a construction in Lean where the type of a variable is restricted to the set of another type. ?Letty.val is now restricted to either .soup or .bread.
+This is subtyping, a construction in Lean where the type of a variable is restricted to a subset of another type. ?Letty.val is now restricted to either .soup or .bread.

 ?Letty is a unassigned metavariable or a goal.
 Lean 4 uses metavariables to drive the proof search process.
 The user’s task is to provide a solution to every goal.
 In Lean, the user assigns values to goals by directly writing out a proof expression or use commands called tactics.
 A tactic generates an expression dependent on the current goal.